-Water Policy Coordinator
+Water Policy Director - she/her/hers

 Maisah's passion for people and the environment has taken her around the country and across the globe.
 She is thrilled to be working on water policy issues now in the "Show Me" state -- home to two of America's greatest rivers and a rich river heritage.
 Maisah previously served as a Senior Advisor at the U.S. Department of Energy where she focused on international climate change policy and clean energy technology deployment.
 Maisah earned her Master of Environmental Management from the Yale School of Forestry and Environmental Studies and her B.S. in Conservation Biology and Ecological Sustainability from Arizona State University.
 In her free time, you'll find her flexing her master gardener skills, supporting local flower farmers, or exploring MO's green spaces with her dog.

 Development Director - she/her/hers